 Posted By Lorana Price On January 16, 2019

-All healthcare providers who receive state funds, such as Medicaid, are required to connect to NC HealthConnex by June 1, 2019.
+Most healthcare providers who receive state funds, such as Medicaid, are required to connect to NC HealthConnex by June 1, 2020.
 If your agency isn’t connected in time, you may be unable to receive payments for services you provide.
 However, many behavioral health agencies don’t know what connecting to the health information exchange (HIE) fully entails.

 How to Connect to the HIE